RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-3.md

 # Python Lab: String data type

 ## Objective
-Learn how to launch and SSH into an EC2 instance
+Learn how to use strings in python for input and output.
+- Write Python code that uses the string data type
+- Concatenate strings
+- Use the string to get input
+- Format strings for output

 ## Steps Taken
 1. Logged into AWS Console